C++ Coding Standards

 Coding Standards: Is It a Necessity?

 C++ formatter is a tool or piece of software that allows you to format and beautify C++ source code in a preferred way.
 Many coding style schemes are provided by C++ formatter software, which aids in the formatting of source code with a suitable indentation in different styles as per the programmer's individual requirements.
 In the market, such code formatters are also known as beautifier tools.
-Formatting source code is essential because it facilitates learning as well as improves bug hunting, which saves time & expense.
+Formatting source code is essential because it facilitates learning and improves bug hunting, which saves time & expense.

 Good C++ Coding Standards